wdporter/i-am-that-vuepress/79-the-person-the-witness-and-the-supreme/readme.md

 beyond it.

-**Q:**&ensp;Will the understanding that I am not the body give me the strength of character needed for selfcontrol?
+**Q:**&ensp;Will the understanding that I am not the body give me the strength of character needed for self-control?

 **M:**&ensp;When you know that you are neither body nor mind, you will not be swayed by them.
 You will follow truth wherever it takes you and do what needs